jtdev-25/osticket-installation.setup/README.md

 <h4>iii.
 Setup process:</h4>
       <ul>

+  - Assuming the virtual machine creating process has already been completed proceed:
+    - If not scroll down to "Environments and Technologies Used"
-  - Download osTicket zipfile provided: <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD">osTicket file</a>
+  - Within your VM download osTicket zipfile provided: <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD">osTicket file</a>
     - Side note: To open link in a new tab you can use "CTRL+click" (on Windows and Linux) or "CMD+click" (on MacOS) since github does not support (target="_blank") from html
   - open “control panel” from search bar in VM
   - select/expand ISS, select/expand WWW Services, select CGI